Knoxville has some wonderful restaurants to choose from, from casual to fine dining. Our top recommendations include:

 Crown and Goose Gastro Pub: At 123 S. Central, this is the perfect spot for a casual dinner or Sunday brunch.
 They have an outdoor patio in the rear as well.

-Down the street is Old City Java where you can stop in for a cup of coffee and snack.
+Down the street is Old City Java, a fun spot, where you can stop in for a cup of coffee and a pastry.
 109 S Central.

 Bistro by the Tracks, 215 Brookview Center Way: This is an upscale restaurant with a warm comfortable décor and really good food and service.
 I enjoyed a great dinner with friends.
 The salmon and swordfish entrees were excellent as was the beet salad.
 After dinner, head next door to their upscale wine bar/cocktail lounge Drink.
 The atmosphere is dark and warm with several groupings of comfortable seating.
 This was my first experience of several pour-your-own wine stations where you can put in a card they provide and you can then sample any of the wines in three sizes of pours.
 What a great idea!